Rigidity of 2-step Carnot groups: Generic rigidity of 2-step nilpotent algebras

 Denote by $N(m,n)$ the space of 2-step graded nilpotent Lie algebras with bi-dimensions $(m,n)$, where $m=\dim\n_{-2}$, $n=\dim\n_{-1}$, $0\le m\le\binom{n}2$.
 This space is an algebraic manifold of dimension $m d$, $d=\binom{n}2-m$, with the isomorphism to the Grassmanian $\op{Gr}_d(\Lambda^2\n_{-1})$ given by associating $Z=\ker(\Lambda^2\n_{-1}\to\n_{-2})$ to the bracket on $\n$.
 Reciprocally, $\n$ is restored by letting $\n_{-2}=\Lambda^2\n_{-1}/Z$.
 In particular, the notion of a generic Lie algebra structure $\n\in N(m,n)$ is given by the notion of a Zariski generic point $Z\in\op{Gr}_d(\Lambda^2\n_{-1})$.

 \begin{theorem} A generic algebra $\n\in N(m,n)$ is rigid for $m\ge3$, $n\ge3$. \end{theorem}

-In other words, for a generic Lie bracket on $\n$ with the bi-dimensions in the range $m,n\ge3$ the automorphism group of $\n$ is a Lie group.
-Before we give a proof of this, let us notice that several authors have studied automorphisms of generic 2-step Carnot groups.
-In particular, let us mention the result by P.\,Pansu~\cite[Proposition 13.1]{Pa}, asserting that in general, the automorphism group is generated by translations $\op{ad}_x$, $x\in\n_{-1}$, and the standard homothety, action by the grading element $e\in\n_0\subset\hat\n$, provided that $n\in2\mathbb{Z}$, $n\ge10$, $3\le m<2n-3$.
+In other words, for a generic Lie bracket on $\n$ with the bi-dimensions in the range $m,n\ge3$ the automorphism group of the Carnot structure $(\exp\n,\n_{-1})$ is a Lie group.
+Before we give a proof of this, let us notice that several authors have studied automorphisms of generic 2-step Carnot structures.
+In particular, let us mention the result by P.\,Pansu~\cite[Proposition 13.1]{Pa}, asserting that in general, the automorphism group is generated by translations $\op{ad}_x$, $x\in\n_{-1}$, and the standard homothety, namely the action by the grading element $e\in\n_0\subset\hat\n$, provided that $n\in2\mathbb{Z}$, $n\ge10$, $3\le m<2n-3$.
 The restrictions on bi-dimensions were relaxed by P.\,Eberlein~\cite[Proposition 3.4.3]{E2}, where his assumption is that $\bar{d}=\min\{m,\binom{n}2-m\}\ge3$ excluding the cases $n\le 6$ for $\bar{d}=3$.
 See also~\cite{KT,Riehm,Saal}.